January 18, 2020 – January 20, 2020

 Dr. Martin Luther King Weekend

-Eastern State Penitentiary commemorates Dr. Martin Luther King, Jr. and his 1963 "Letter from Birmingham Jail" with special readings from the landmark text and opportunities for visitors to respond to its relevance today.
+Join Eastern State Penitentiary as we commemorate Dr. Martin Luther King, Jr. and his 1963 "Letter from Birmingham Jail.”
+Engage in special readings from the landmark text and respond to its relevance today.

 Why did the civil rights leaders of the 1960s choose jail time to demonstrate their plight?
-How did Dr. King’s letter, written in the margins of a newspaper and smuggled out of Birmingham Jail, create a pivotal moment in the American civil rights movement?
-If Dr. King were alive today, what issues would his letter address?
+How did Dr. King’s letter, written in the margins of a newspaper and smuggled out of Birmingham’s city jail, create a pivotal moment in the American civil rights movement?
+What issues are civil rights leaders today working to change?

 Readings and Discussions on Saturday, Sunday, and Monday:

-Professional actors, youth readers, and community leaders read excerpts from King’s letter three times a day on Saturday, Sunday, and Monday at 11:30 a.m., 1:30 p.m., and 3:30 p.m.
-An informal Q&A moderated by a civil rights scholar follows each reading, giving visitors an opportunity to respond to the letter’s relevance today.
-The readings are free and open to the public.
+Professional actors, youth, and community leaders read excerpts from Dr. King’s letter three times a day on Saturday, Sunday, and Monday at 11:30 a.m., 1:30 p.m., and 3:30 p.m.
+After each reading, visitors are invited to respond to the letter’s relevance today during an informal discussion moderated by a civil rights scholar.
+The readings and discussions are free and open to the public.
 No reservations required.
 Seating is first come, first served.
 We recommend arriving at the reading location 30 minutes in advance of the scheduled start time.

-The historic site invites children ages 7-12 and their families to create art in response to themes found in the letter, and read stories about Dr. King’s life and legacy.
-Family activities are available on Monday, January 21, free and open to the public.
+In partnership with the African American Museum in Philadelphia and Art Sanctuary, we invite children, ages 7-12, and their families to create art in response to themes found in the letter and read stories about Dr. King’s life and legacy.
+Family activities will take place on Monday, January 20 from 10:00 a.m. to 4:00 p.m., free and open to the public.
 No reservations required.

-In partnership with PAR-Recycle Works, the historic site encourages the public to recycle old electronics from 10:00 a.m. to 2:00 p.m. on Monday, January 21.
-The following items are accepted: laptops, desktops, tablets, printers, scanners, fax machines, cell phones, flat-screen TVs, flat-screen monitors, keyboards, iPods, MP3 players, Fitbits, VCRs, DVD players, cords, game systems, remotes, and other small electronics.
-All computer drives will be wiped clean.
-CRT TVs, CRT monitors, and projection screens are not accepted.
-The electronics recycling station is located near the penitentiary's entrance on Fairmount Avenue so that all community members, including those not interested in visiting the penitentiary, can easily recycle their items.
+PAR-Recycle Works will be on site to accept old electronics for recycling from 10:00 a.m. to 2:00 p.m. on Monday, January 20.
+The following items will be accepted: laptops, desktops, tablets, printers, scanners, flat-screen computer monitors, fax machines, cell phones, keyboards, iPods, MP3 players, Fitbits, VCRs, DVD players, cords, game systems, and remotes.
+All computer drives are wiped clean.
+Drop off is free except for CRT monitors and TVs, flat screen TVs, air conditioners, dehumidifiers, air purifiers, and microwaves.
+Prices for recycling these items vary.
+The electronics recycling station will be located on Fairmount Avenue so that all community members, including those not interested in visiting the penitentiary, can easily recycle items.

 About “Letter from Birmingham Jail”: